Manuel Antonio is one of Costa Rica’s most popular national parks, but it’s also a cute little beach town, which people often forget to mention.

 Espadilla Beach and Manuel Antonio Beach are two of the best beaches to try and catch a wave.
 The waves don’t tend to get too big, which means it’s a perfect place for beginner and intermediate surfers.

-There’s plenty of surf companies in the area that offers 1-1 or group lessons.
+There are plenty of surf companies in the area that offers 1-1 or group lessons.

 You can book a 3-hour small group lesson with the highly-rated Dantes Water Sports for $65.
 This also includes transportation to the beach, plus snacks such as fruit, water and coconut water.